-The Lake Cowal Foundation (LCF) is managed by a Board of Directors comprised of five Directors including two environmental NGO nominees, a local landholder from the Bland Shire Community, one independent scientist and a nominee from Evolution.
-The LCF and Lake Cowal Conservation Centre staff includes a Projects Manager, Education Officer, and casual Field Assistant who plan and manage a diverse range of projects and initiatives in the Lake Cowal region and beyond.
+The Lake Cowal Foundation (LCF) is managed by a Board of Directors comprised of six Directors including two environmental NGO nominees, a Bland Shire Community member, one independent scientist and two nominees from Evolution.
+The LCF and Lake Cowal Conservation Centre (LCCC) staff includes a Projects Manager, Education Officer, and casual Field Assistant who plan and manage a diverse range of projects and initiatives in the Lake Cowal region and beyond.

-Lisa is a property valuer based in Condobolin, NSW with a farming and agronomy background.
+Lisa McFadyen (Chairperson) is a property valuer based in Condobolin, NSW with a farming and agronomy background.

 Lisa is founder and Managing Director of AgValue, an independent property and agribusiness consultancy business.
 AgValue has three main areas of specialisation which includes; Rural and Regional asset management, Rural Business Solutions and Rural Land and Infrastructure investment portal business (www.agvalue.com.au).
 Lisa’s area of focus is farmland transition and agriculture business transition through the implementation of innovative business, finance structures and long term viability with focus on sustainable farming practises.

 Lisa has previously worked in several areas of the rural industry as a property valuer, working within the Central West NSW, Southern NSW and Northern VIC undertaking rural, water, residential and commercial/industrial valuations.
 Prior to valuation, Lisa worked as an Agronomist in Central and Southern NSW.
 Lisa is involved with the cropping enterprise of her family farm “Lake View” located at West Wyalong, NSW and has previously completed project work for an organisation Central West Farming Systems.